domotz/slate/source/index.html.md

 <span class='dmt-method'>`POST /agent/{agent_id}/device/{device_id}/connection`</span>

-Establishes a direct secure connection to the `device`
+Establishes a direct secure connection to the `device` Current consumption and consumption limits can be retrieved with a call to <a href='#getconnectionconsumption'> getConnectionConsumption </a> endpoint

 > Body parameter